What is Nerd Neck?

 Carrying a heavy or oversized backpack can cause neck, back, and shoulder pain, as well as poor posture.
 Avoid postural problems by selecting a backpack that’s proportionate to your body size and organizing your load so that heavy items are closest to the center of your back.
 You should also avoid carrying your backpack over one shoulder.

-If your forward head posture is severe or doesn’t improve with self-care, contact Absolute Life Wellness Center to consult with a professional.
+If your forward head posture or nerd neck is severe or doesn’t improve with self-care, contact Absolute Life Wellness Center to consult with a professional.